 1.2 As a professional consulting business, Eden McCallum acts as a data controller in relation to the processing of personal information when providing consulting services for its clients.
 However, in some circumstances we may process personal data on your behalf as a data processor for the purposes of data protection laws.
-Where we process any personal information on your behalf as your data processor, the terms set out in the Eden McCallum data processing addendum, a copy of which is available on request, shall apply.
+Where we process any personal information on your behalf as your data processor, the terms set out in the project contract shall apply.

 1.3 This Notice sets out the basis on which we will process this personal information.
 Please read the Notice carefully to understand our practices regarding personal information and how we will use it.

 1.5 We are Eden McCallum LLP, a limited liability partnership registered in England and Wales under number OC375785 with its registered office at 5 Upper St Martin’s Lane, London WC2H 9EA (“Eden McCallum”, “we”, “our”, and “us”).

 1.6 We are registered with the Information Commissioner’s Office (“ICO”) under registration number Z3279079.

 If you have any questions about this privacy notice or your information, or to exercise any of your rights as described in this policy or under applicable data protection laws, you can contact us at:

 2.1 Anyone processing personal data must comply with the principles of processing personal data, as follows: